 As an added bonus, you can use the stomach vacuum when doing your regular abdominal work.
 Focus on pulling in on the transversus abdominus as you do your abdominal work.
 Simply do this by pulling in your stomach as far as possible and flex your groin muscles, as if you are trying to stop the flow of urine.

 How to Master the Stomach Vacuum…

-Once you master this exercise, the stomach vacuum can be performed in a standing, kneeling, seated, and lying position.
+Once you master this exercise, you can do it in a standing, kneeling, seated, and lying position.
 Now you don’t have an excuse to avoid abdominal training if you are stuck in traffic or can’t get away from your desk.

 I have included testimonials from clients I trained in the past, which have used this technique.